Start and stop a streaming fragment

 • Start and stop a fragment from automatically rerunning.

-• This tutorial assumes you have a clean working directory called your-repository.
+• You should have a clean working directory called your-repository.

 • You should have a basic understanding of fragments.